-This section looks at the care and support needs of people with a long-term illness or disability who may require care aand support.
+This section looks at the care and support needs of people with a long-term illness or disability who may require care and support.
 This ranges from a physical disability to long term conditions such as diabetes, or living with the impact of a stroke.
 It also looks at healthy lifestyles and identified opportunities for prevention.

-- people living in Wales (26%) are more likely to have a limiting long-standing illness or disability than other regions of Great Britain - those who live in deprived areas more likely to suffer long term illness and disability.
-19% of households that include a disabled person live in relative income poverty (below 60% of median income), compared to 14% of households without a disabled person - disabled people pay on average £550 per month on extra costs related to their disability.47
+- those who live in deprived areas more likely to suffer long term illness and disability.
+19% of households that include a disabled person live in relative income poverty (below 60% of median income), compared to 14% of households without a disabled person - disabled people pay on average £550 per month on extra costs related to their disability.50